Ben0it-T/base-convert/README.md

 echo $bconv->convert('2db1', $alphabet, 10);
 // '1000'

-// 'Integer' bases are converted to alphabet strings anyways
+// 'Integer' bases are converted to alphabet strings.
 // Any invalid characters in the number passed for the conversion attempt are silently ignored.
 // Converting 100.4 from decimal to hexadecimal will convert 1004 from decimal to hexadecimal. echo $bconv->convert(100.4, 10, 16);